-How to Invest in Perplexity AI in 2025
+How to Invest in Perplexity AI in 2026

-Google has a new challenger.
+If you haven't heard, Google has a challenger.

 Perplexity is an AI-based search engine company aiming to offer accurate, reliable, and real-time answers to users' queries.
 And it's exploding in popularity.